gvwilson/thirdbit/src/fiction/still-book/index.md

 She walked back through the market.
 Surely somebody must have thrown out a few scraps of stuffing, or a jar of oil that was only half-empty.
-But no luck---people were closing up shutters, taking down awnings, rolling up carpets, and putting boxes and barrels away, but nobody was throwing anything away.
+But no luck—people were closing up shutters, taking down awnings, rolling up carpets, and putting boxes and barrels away, but nobody was throwing anything away.
 All she found was a battered cardboard cup by a stall that advertised cheap second-hand gyroscopes, but there was nothing in